BrianMitchL/brianm.me/_posts/2015-05-08-writing-a-python-bot.md

 ### March 16-29

 Once I started the scheduled tweets on my Twitter account, I realized that dropping the f-bomb in nearly every tweet wasn't going to work.
-I re-worded all of the templates so that they were still sarcastic and amusing (at least some are, I hope), but for the most part free of swearing.
+I re-worded all the templates so that they were still sarcastic and amusing (at least some are, I hope), but for the most part free of swearing.
 My work on weatherBot slowed a little during this time.
 I tweaked thresholds and minor refactoring here and there, but the features remained the same.

 ### March 31-April 1